-I'm trying to Place a Request for a book or article from Search Hartness, but I get an error screen when I try to login.
+I'm trying to Place a Request for a book or article from the Hartness Discovery Search, but I get an error screen when I try to login.

 Use your VSC Login to log in to place requests.
 If you get this message and you believe you have entered the correct username and password, contact the Library for help.
 For more information on requesting and borrowing books, click here.If you are receiving the following error message while trying to place a request, clear your browser’s cache and try logging-in again: “An unknown issue occurred and you were not signed in.
 You may be signed into one institution at a time.
 Please sign out of all other institutions before signing into this institution.
 If errors continue to occur, please speak with your librarian.”